Give us a missed call on

 Cash buyers get a cleaner rate.
 Credit buyers usually pay ₹0.75–₹1/kg more — whether it’s said or not.

-Types of MS Sheets
+Types of MS sheets

 Most of the MS sheets sold in the market fall under three types — HR, CR, and GP.
 The difference is in the finish, the way they’re processed, and what they’re used for.
 One isn’t better than the other.
 You just pick what suits the job.

-HR Sheet (hot rolled)
+HR sheet (hot rolled)

 This is the rough one.
 It’s rolled while the steel is still hot.
 Comes out with a dull, scaly surface.
 Strong and thick.
 Mostly used for heavy work — frames, plates, brackets.
 Nobody cares how it looks.
 You’ll find 2mm, 3mm, 5mm, even thicker sizes.
 Cheapest among the three.
 If you’re welding or painting over it, HR is fine.

-CR Sheet (cold rolled)
+CR sheet (cold rolled)

 This one’s smoother.
 Rolled after cooling.
 Looks better, edges cleaner.
 You’ll see this used for cabinets, panels, appliance parts, furniture frames.
 Comes mostly in thin sizes — 0.5 to 2mm.
 Costs more than HR, sometimes ₹1 or ₹2 extra per kg.
 Not as strong as HR, but better if looks matter or if it’s going into something finished.

-GP Sheet (galvanised plain)
+GP sheet (galvanised plain)

 This is basically HR or CR sheet, but coated with zinc.
 Shiny and silver.
 Doesn’t rust.
 Used for roofing, ducting, storage boxes, outdoor panels — anywhere water or weather is a concern.
 Common sizes are 0.5mm, 0.8mm, 1mm.
 Costs ₹3–₹5 more than HR, depending on zinc rates.
 If rust is a problem, GP is the go-to.